Analytical Marxism: Empirical analysis of class structure

 Erik Olin Wright, in Classes (1985), sought to empirically analyze the complex class structure of modern capitalism.
-He developed a sophisticated typology of the "intermediate classes" such as managers, supervisors, and professionals who occupy ambiguous positions within contemporary firms.
+He developed a typology of the "intermediate classes" such as managers, supervisors, and professionals who occupy ambiguous positions within contemporary firms.
 In doing so, he critically examined, reinterpreted, and sought to supplement the traditional Marxist dichotomy of "capitalists and workers."
 Methodologically, he employed large-scale surveys and quantitative models to explain the mechanisms through which class and economic power operate in capitalist societies.

 Justice theory and normative philosophy

 Analytical Marxists criticized traditional Marxism for neglecting or treating moral and justice-related issues as secondary, and they actively engaged in discussions of moral and normative philosophy.

 The analytical (and rational choice) Marxists held a variety of leftist political sympathies, ranging from communism to reformist social democracy.
 Through the 1980s, most of them began to believe that Marxism as a theory capable of explaining revolution in terms of the economic dynamics of capitalism and the class interests of the proletariat had been seriously compromised.
 They were largely in agreement that the transformation of capitalism was an ethical project.
 During the 1980s, a debate had developed within Anglophone academia about whether Marxism could accommodate a theory of justice.
 This debate was clearly linked to the revival of normative political philosophy after the publication of John Rawls's A Theory of Justice (1971).
 Some commentators remained hostile to the idea of a Marxist theory of justice, arguing that Marx saw "justice" as little more than a bourgeois ideological construct designed to justify exploitation by reference to reciprocity in the wage contract.

 The analytical Marxists, however, largely rejected this point of view.
 Led by G. A. Cohen (a moral philosopher by training), they argued that a Marxist theory of justice had to focus on egalitarianism.
 For Cohen, this meant an engagement with moral and political philosophy in order to demonstrate the injustice of market exchange, and the construction of an appropriate egalitarian metric.
 This argument is pursued in Cohen's books History, Labour, and Freedom (1988), Self-Ownership, Freedom and Equality (1995) and If You're an Egalitarian How Come You're So Rich?
-(2000b).
+(2000b), Rescuing Justice and Equality (2008).